Skip to main content

 • conduct an audit to check you are complying with your obligations as a trust service provider, and make recommendations;

-• serve an Enforcement Notice order if there has been a breach, requiring an organisation to take specified steps to comply with the law;
+• serve an Enforcement Notice if there has been a breach, requiring an organisation to take specified steps to comply with the law; and

 For more information, see the ICO’s regulatory action policy.